Every year, tons of people add painting or creating to their list of resolutions, and for good reason!

 As you can imagine, these extra fine detail paint brushes are incredibly expensive!
 Fortunately, you don’t have to spend that much money to get a high-quality brush.
 Look for paint brushes with high-quality nylon bristles that compare to sable in feel and durability.

 3. Don’t Let Paint Dry on Your Paint Brushes

 Once paint dries on the bristles of a brush, it is much harder to clean.
 This will cause the bristles to stiffen and spread, creating uneven brush strokes in the future.
-Keep your brushes wet when they’re in use and clean them as soon as you’re done using them.
+Keep your fine detail paint brushes wet when they’re in use and clean them as soon as you’re done using them.

 When working with acrylic paint, keeping a brush wet can become complicated.
 Acrylic paint uses a plastic polymer as a binder, which becomes chemically altered by water.
 While you may not notice any negative effects in the short run, watered-down acrylic paint will start to flake off of the canvas in the years to come.

 In other words, you don’t want the paint to dry on your brushes but you also don’t want to water down your acrylic paint.
 The solution?
 Wash each brush before setting it down for more than ten minutes at a time!

 (If you don’t have enough time for this, keep a cup of clean water and a rag or paper towel at your painting station.
 When you know you need to put a brush down for a while, swish it in your water and then squeeze out the water and excess paint with the rag or paper towel.
 Make sure you’re squeezing and not pulling, or you may pull some of the bristles out.)